 In « Structural Weaknesses in Rome’s Power ?
 Greek Historians’ Views on Roman Stasis », Jonathan J. Price focuses on another potential threat to Roman hegemony and power, namely internal division and civil war, or stasis in Greek.
-Price looks at the reflections of Greek historians, from Polybius to Appian, who analyzed Roman power at length and admired the breadth and stability of the empire.
-At the end of the Histories, however, Polybius explicitly formulated the idea that Roman rule would come to an end, and that Rome’s fall would originate from internal causes, not an external threat.
-Dionysius of Halicarnassus’ perception of Roman rule was more optimistic, yet his treatment of the foundational fratricide between Romulus and Remus may be understood as suggesting that internal conflict could eventually be the reason for the end of Roman power.
-In the case of Appian, Price notes the length of his account of the civil wars that took place at the end of the Republic, and wonders whether « By inserting five books on the Roman civil wars into his panoramic history of the Roman Empire – whose ethnographical arrangement was designed to investigate cause and offer historical explanation – Appian could have been setting both the Roman Empire and its inherent danger of lapse into civil war into the context of universal human history ».
+Price examines the reflections of Greek historians, from Polybius to Appian, who analysed Roman power at length and admired the empire’s breadth and stability.
+At the end of the Histories, however, Polybius explicitly formulated the idea that Roman rule would come to an end, and that Rome’s fall would originate from internal causes as opposed to an external threat.
+While Dionysius of Halicarnassus’ perception of Roman rule was more optimistic, his treatment of the foundational fratricide between Romulus and Remus may be understood as suggesting that internal conflict could eventually spell the end of Roman power.
+In the case of Appian, Price draws attention to the length of his account of the civil wars that took place at the end of the Republic, and wonders whether « By inserting five books on the Roman civil wars into his panoramic history of the Roman Empire – whose ethnographical arrangement was designed to investigate cause and offer historical explanation – Appian could have been setting both the Roman Empire and its inherent danger of lapse into civil war into the context of universal human history ».

-Another threat mentioned by ancient writers, in accordance with a common view shared by many peoples in the ancient world, was that of displeasing the gods by not properly performing the religious rituals ; in other terms, by not behaving in a « pious » way.
+Another threat to Roman power mentioned by ancient writers was that of displeasing the gods by not properly performing religious rituals ; that is, by not behaving « piously ».
 In « Power and Piety : Roman and Jewish Perspectives », Katell Berthelot shows that although Roman and Jewish notions of piety – pietas in Latin, hessed and other terms in Hebrew – differed to a great extent, Romans and Jews nevertheless shared common views concerning the link between military victory and divine support, or its corollary, the association between defeat and divine punishment.
 To put it simply, they shared the idea that power had a religious basis.
-Now, Roman and Greek sources testify to the fact that Romans perceived and presented themselves as an exceptionally pious people.
-The same was true of Jews, but they were perceived by Romans as superstitious.
+Roman and Greek sources testify to the fact that Romans perceived and presented themselves as an exceptionally pious people.
+The same was true of Jews, even though they were perceived by Romans as superstitious.
 Berthelot examines how Roman victories against the Jews were associated in Roman and Jewish sources with Jewish superstition, impiety, or sin.
-Conversely, she shows how Israel’s faithfulness to the covenant and the commandments could be seen by Jews as a real threat to Roman power that would ultimately lead to Israel’s victory against the empire.
+Conversely, she shows how Israel’s faithfulness to the covenant and the commandments could be seen by Jews as a real threat to Roman power that would ultimately lead to Israel’s final victory against the empire.
 In opposition to Roman or pro-Roman sources, some Jewish authors maintained that the Romans were wicked and impious, and thus doomed to eventual defeat at the hands of the Jews and their God.
-Finally, some Jewish sources show that there was yet another way of articulating the relationship between Roman power and Jewish piety – the very existence and permanence of the Roman empire was conceived as being dependent upon Jewish prayers and blessings, or the presence of Israel within the empire.
+However, some Jewish sources articulated the relationship between Roman power and Jewish piety in a less defiant light – the very existence and permanence of the Roman Empire was conceived as being dependent upon Jewish prayers and blessings, or the presence of Israel within the empire.